 Has your relationship hit a rough patch?
 Are you worried you could lose your partner or remain trapped in an unhappy relationship?
 Don’t panic.
 Sometimes a relationship needs saving.

 Handily, the seven ideas I share below could be just what you need to save your relationship from separation.

 When we use our words to hurt, criticize, or highlight shortcomings, we attack the very bonds that hold us together.

 Have you ever paused and wondered if your partner is still in love with you after receiving hurtful words?
 Of course!

-Lack of communication is undoubtedly one of the biggest causes of arguments in couples.
+Lack of communication or misuse of communication is undoubtedly one of the biggest causes of arguments in couples.

-Consider then what would be best for the relationship for both parties.
+Consider what would be best for the relationship for both parties.